Mid Devon: Governance

+Political control

+The council has been under Liberal Democrat majority control since the 2023 election.

+The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
+Political control of the council since 1974 has been as follows:

+Leadership

+The leaders of the council since 2008 have been:

+Composition

+Following the 2023 election, and subsequent by-elections and changes of allegiance up to June 2025, the composition of the council was:

+The next election is due in 2027.

+Elections

+Since the last boundary changes in 2023 the council has comprised 42 councillors, representing 22 wards, with each ward electing one, two or three councillors.
+Elections are held every four years.

+Premises

+Since January 2004 the council has been based at a modern office building called Phoenix House on Phoenix Lane in Tiverton.

 Tourism

 Grand Western Canal

 The Grand Western Canal stretches from Canal Hill in Tiverton to just before the county boundary, near to Greenham, Somerset.
 It no longer operates for trade purposes, but is a popular tourist location.
 Visitors are able to walk along its banks or take a trip down the canal in a horse drawn barge.
 A static barge at the Canal Hill end of the canal offers refreshments.
 The site is one of two tourism spots owned by Devon County Council.